Andy-Big/Sparrow_00.01.04.00.02/README.md

 ![logo](_images/sparrow_logo.png)

-#### *I would like to thank all participants of the EEvblog forum thread for their help, hints and advice - [https://www.eevblog.com/forum/testgear/hacking-the-rigol-dho800900-scope](https://www.eevblog.com/forum/testgear/hacking-the-rigol-dho800900-scope)*
+#### *I would like to thank all participants of the EEvblog and 4PDA forum threads for their help, hints and advice - [https://www.eevblog.com/forum/testgear/hacking-the-rigol-dho800900-scope](https://www.eevblog.com/forum/testgear/hacking-the-rigol-dho800900-scope), [https://4pda.to/forum/index.php?showtopic=1080959](https://4pda.to/forum/index.php?showtopic=1080959)*

 ## Contents
 * [Main](#main)